mike-thompson/iotf-rtd/docs/messaging/applications.rst

 .. note:: The MQTT "any" wildcard character (+) may be used for any of the following
-    components if you want to subscribe to more than one type of event, or events from more than a single device.
+    components if you want to subscribe to more than one type of event, or events from more than a single device:

     - device\_type
     - device\_id